laoshanxi/app-mesh/README.md

 # App Mesh

-App Mesh is a `Multi-Tenant`, `Cloud Native`, `Micro Service` application management platform, used to manage, schedule and monitor applications.
-Each app can be a specific microservice for service discovery or a normal app with replication, the app-mesh will guarantee all defined applications run on time with defined behavior and resource requests.
-The platform can run in standalone or cluster mode, and provide REST APIs, command-line and web-ui.
+App Mesh is a `Multi-Tenant`, `Cloud Native`, `Micro Service` application management platform designed to manage, schedule, and monitor applications.
+Each app can be a specific microservice for service discovery or a standard app with replication.
+App Mesh ensures all defined applications run on time with the specified behavior and resource requests.
+The platform supports both standalone and cluster modes and provides REST APIs, a command-line interface, and a web UI.

-App Mesh is similar to Kubernetes but much more lightweight, supporting both container apps and native apps.
+App Mesh is similar to Kubernetes but is much more lightweight, supporting both containerized and native applications.

 <div align=center><img src="https://github.com/laoshanxi/app-mesh/raw/main/docs/source/diagram.jpg" align=center /></div>